vidyadharbendre/learn_computer_vision_using_examples/modules/module_1/concepts/8_surface_radiance_README.md

 ### 5.1 Radiant Intensity

-Radiant intensity `I` measures the radiant power emitted by a source in a particular direction, but unlike radiance, it does not take into account the area over which the light is emitted.
+Radiant intensity `J` measures the radiant power emitted by a source in a particular direction, but unlike radiance, it does not take into account the area over which the light is emitted.
 The relationship between radiance and intensity is given by:

-- **Formula**: `L = I / (A cos(θ))`
+- **Formula**: `L = J / (A cos(θ))`

 Radiance essentially represents how the intensity is distributed over the projected area of the emitting surface.